mcdermottsolutions/bespectacled-bear-bootstrap/README.md

 ## Motivation

-This is a quick start web project I use.
-My favorite feature is livereload, but grunt's compressed and combined production compile is also nice.
+Originally I made this to mess with Babel (which I've since removed).
+Now I use this for livereload and also for grunt's compressed and combined production compile.
+It's also nice to know where all my files are and to not have to do all the setup from scratch everytime I start a new project.

 ## Installation